 - You are running DBCA on the host of the CDB that will contain the cloned PDB.
-The local CDB is named locabl. - The remote (source) CDB is named remodb1 and resides on host remodb1host.
-The instance name for the remote CDB is reminst. - The remote PDB, which is the PDB to be cloned, is named rempdb1. - The common user c##adminuser remcdb1 resides in remcdb1. - The administrative user locsys has SYSDBA privileges on locadb1, which is the CDB to which the PDB is being cloned. - The administrative user remSYS has SYSDBA privileges on remcdb1, which is the CDB that contains the PDB to be cloned.
+The local CDB is named loccdb1. - The remote (source) CDB is named remodbl and resides on host remodblhost.
+The instance name for the remote CDB is reminst. - The remote PDB, which is the PDB to be cloned, is named rempdb1. - The common user c##adminuser remcdb1 resides in remcdb1.

-After cloning to locadb1, the PDB will be renamed clonepdb1.
+- The administrative user locSYS has SYSDBA privileges on loccdb1, which is the CDB to which the PDB is being cloned. - The administrative user remSYS has SYSDBA privileges on remcdb1, which is the CDB that contains the PDB to be cloned. - After cloning to loccdb1, the PDB is renamed clonepdb1.